 The Mouse Genome Informatics (MGI) is the international database resource for the laboratory mouse, providing integrated genetic, genomic, and biological data

-Some of the major research data challenges in the life sciences include lack of comprehensive standards; lack of incentives for individual scientists to share data; and lack of appropriate infrastructure and support (Thessen and Patterson, 2011)
+Some of the major research data challenges in the life sciences include lack of comprehensive standards; lack of incentives for individual scientists to share data; and lack of appropriate infrastructure and support (Thessen and Patterson, 2011).
+The article has led to a larger conversation on biodiversity information, taxonomic data, and opportunities and challenges in scholarly writing, digital indexing, and curation.

 The minimum Information guidelines from diverse bioscience communities contains Bioscience reporting guidelines and tools increase the visibility of projects developing guidance for the reporting of biological and biomedical science, promote the adoption of consensus guidance on reporting by journals and funders.